stephaniesimms/react-redux-microblog/README.md

 # Microblog

 A blogging app built with React and Redux.
+Incorporates Redux-Thunk to handle asychronous actions and React Router for client-side routing.

+Check out the live deployment: https://stephaniesimms-microblog.herokuapp.com/

 Backend code in Express and Postgres provided by [Rithm School](https://www.rithmschool.com/).
 Pair programmed with [Hekmat Kudrat](https://github.com/hekmatkudrat).

-Incorporates Redux-Thunk to handle asychronous actions that deal with AJAX calls and dispatch actions with the data returned.

-Check out the live deployment: https://stephaniesimms-microblog.herokuapp.com/

 ## Installation